New Mexico Jewish Journal

 by Diane Joy Schmidt

-Tonight the New Mexico Jewish Journal won six awards in the highly competitive Society of Professional Journalists Top of the Rockies 2025 awards, in the small newsrooms division, with 80 publications and 20 freelancers entering 1850 entries from Colorado, New Mexico, Utah and Wyoming.
-Celebrating our first year we think this reflects well on us and on our community!
+In Denver Saturday night, April 5, 2025, the New Mexico Jewish Journal won six awards in the highly competitive Society of Professional Journalists Top of the Rockies 2025 awards, with top awards in Religion News, Religion Features and Illustration in the Small Newsrooms division, with 80 newspapers entering from Colorado, New Mexico, Utah and Wyoming.

 Religion News, First Place, At UNM Board of Regents meeting, protesters and Jewish students square off, by Diane Joy Schmidt.
 Judge's comment: "Important and timely."